theodorosploumis/drupal-theme-validator/README.md

 # Drupal theme validator

-A checklist of rules to validate commercial and free themes (and distributions)
+A checklist with rules to validate commercial and free Drupal themes (and distributions).

 ## Checklist